inmanta/inmanta-core/docs/reference/projectyml.rst

 The ``index-url`` can be specified in this file as explained in the previous section.
 To make this work, the ``PIP_CONFIG_FILE`` environment variable needs to be set to the path of the newly created file (See: :ref:`env_vars`).

-Specify the locations in the project.yml file
+Specify the index-urls in the project.yml file
 """""""""""""""""""""""""""""""""""""""""""""

 Another option is to use the  ``index_urls`` option in the ``pip`` section of the ``project.yml`` file: